fbpx

 Indonesia

-Words of Hope is building the church in Indonesia by organizing listener communities throughout the country.
-These communities have become essential to church growth and faith formation within the country.
+Words of Hope is building the church in Indonesia by organizing listener communities in remote villages throughout the country.
+These communities have become essential to church growth and faith formation.

 Indonesia is a hard place to do ministry.
 Made up of 17,500 islands (6,000 of which are inhabited) the country of Indonesia is incredibly diverse in language, culture, and religion.
 The population is 80% Muslim and 16% Christian, but the religious climate here varies greatly from one island to the next, with some strong pockets of Christianity and others of Hinduism and Animism.
 Though recognized as one of the official religions of the country, Christianity is often overshadowed by Islam’s greater numbers and positions in power.
 Islam is given preferential treatment, and Christian activities are often limited.